Self-Improving Robust Preference Optimization: Objective

-\textbf{Notations.} Let $x$ and $y$ denote a context and a completion drawn from the space of all possible contexts $\mathcal X$ and all possible completions $\mathcal Y$, respectively.
-The large language model (LLM) is represented by the probability distribution (policy) $\pi$ where $\pi(y|x)$ denotes the probability of the completion $y$ given the context $x$.
-In the remainder of this article, we consider three variants of this base LLM, the trainable model $\pi_{\text{train}}$ (for which we use the short-hand notation $\pi$), the reference model $\pi_{\text{ref}}$ and the behavior model $\mu$ from which the completions in pair-wise preference dataset is sampled.
+We start by introducing some notations required to establish our theoretical results.
+Let $x$ and $y$ denote a context and a completion drawn from the space of all possible contexts $\mathcal X$ and all possible completions $\mathcal Y$, respectively.
+The large language model (LLM) is represented by the probability distribution (policy) $\pi$ where $\pi(y|x)$ denotes the probability of completion $y$ given the context $x$.
+In the remainder of this article, we consider three variants of this base LLM, the trainable model $\pi_{\text{train}}$ (for which we use the shorthand $\pi$), the reference model $\pi_{\text{ref}}$ and the behavior model $\mu$ from which the completions in pairwise preference dataset is sampled.